JobService/job-service/pages/en-us/Getting-Started-batchworker.md

     {
       "name": "ExampleBatchPlugin_Job_1",
-      "description": "example-batch-worker-plugin-test",
+      "description": "batch-split-worker-plugin-test",
       "externalData": "",
       "task": {
           "taskClassifier": "BatchWorker",
           "taskApiVersion": 1,
-          "taskData": "{\"batchDefinition\":\"[\\\"66d1c33ec8c74fee99d207e7521a93ec/9f97451f75024be2a4017d2c17dca0b4\\\",\\\"66d1c33ec8c74fee99d207e7521a93ec/cfd59ecef76d4ae99581ac62409c3302\\\"]\",\"batchType\":\"ExampleBatchPlugin\",\"taskMessageType\":\"ExampleWorkerTaskBuilder\",\"taskMessageParams\":{\"datastorePartialReference\":\"66d1c33ec8c74fee99d207e7521a93ec\",\"action\":\"REVERSE\"},\"targetPipe\":\"dataprocessing-example-in\"}",
+          "taskData": {
-          "taskDataEncoding": "utf8",
+              "batchType": "BatchSplitWorkerBatchPlugin",
+              "batchDefinition": "[\"EnglishLanguageString1\",\"EnglishLanguageString2\",\"EnglishLanguageString3\",\"EnglishLanguageString4\"]",
+              "taskMessageType": "DocumentMessage",
+              "taskMessageParams": {
+                  "contentFieldName": "CONTENT"
+              },
+              "targetPipe": "languageidentification-in"
+          },
-          "taskPipe": "dataprocessing-batch-in",
+          "taskPipe": "batchsplit-in",
-          "targetPipe": "dataprocessing-example-out"
+          "targetPipe": "languageidentification-out"
         }
     }

 Note the following:

 * The `name` and `description` fields are just informational.
 * The `externalData` field can be used to store information that you want associated with the job but that has no effect on it.
 * The `taskClassifier` field specifies the type of message being sent.
-This must be set to `BatchWorker` as you are sending the job to the Batch Worker.
+This must be set to `BatchWorker` as you are sending the job to a Batch Worker.
 * The `taskApiVersion` field specifies the contract version.
 Set this to 1.
 * The `taskData` field should contain the actual message that is to be sent to the Batch Worker and should be JSON-encoded.
-  * In the template above, we are adding a batch definition comprising a list of storage references and the `datastorePartialReference` is the container ID.
+  * In the template above, we are adding a batch definition comprising a list of strings for language detection.
-  * The `batchType` field specifies the plugin to be used so set this to the name of your Batch Worker plugin.
+  * The `batchType` field specifies the plugin to be used so set this to the name of your Batch Worker Plugin.
-  * The `taskMessageType` field indicates the task message builder implementation to use, in this case the already existing `ExampleWorkerTaskBuilder` which is used to build and send messages onto the Example Worker for further processing.
+  * The `taskMessageType` field indicates to the Batch Worker the type of task message that it should construct for the downstream worker.
+In this case `DocumentMessage` is used as the plugin, that the archetype produces, constructs and sends messages intended for Document Workers.
-* The `taskDataEncoding` field specifies how the value of the `taskData` field should be encoded.
-Set this to utf8.
 * The `taskPipe` field specifies the queue where the message is to be forwarded to.
-Set this to the queue consumed by the Batch Worker, dataprocessing-batch-in.
+Set this to the queue consumed by the Batch Worker, `batchsplit-in`.
 * The `targetPipe` field specifies the ultimate pipe where messages should arrive after processing.
-Set this to the name of the final worker where tracking will stop, in this case, dataprocessing-example-out.
+Set this to the name of the final worker where tracking will stop, in this case, `languageidentification-out`.

 #### Job Verification

 After the job has been created, the Swagger UI can be used to track the progress and status of the job using the GET /jobs method.

-On completion, the payload sent to the Example Worker output queue, dataprocessing-example-out, will look similar to the following:
+On completion, the payload sent to the Language Detection Document Worker output queue, `languageidentification-out`, will look similar to the following:

     {
-        "version": 3,
-        "taskId": "7.1.1",
-        "taskClassifier": "ExampleWorker",
-        "taskApiVersion": 1,
-        "taskData": "{"workerStatus":"COMPLETED","textData":{"reference":null,"data":"MF9tZXRJdHNlVA=="}}",
-        "taskStatus": "RESULT_SUCCESS",
-        "context": {},
-        "to": "dataprocessing-example-out",
-        "tracking": null,
-        "sourceInfo": {
-            "name": "ExampleWorker",
-            "version": "1.0.2"
+       "version":3,
+       "taskId":"AssetIDJob4.1.1.1",
+       "taskClassifier":"DocumentWorker",
+       "taskApiVersion":1,
+       "taskData":"eyJmaWVsZENoYW5nZXMiOnsiRGV0ZWN0ZWRMYW5ndWFnZTJfQ29uZmlkZW5jZVBlcmNlbnRhZ2UiOnsiYWN0aW9uIjoicmVwbGFjZSIsInZhbHVlcyI6W3siZGF0YSI6IjAifV19LCJEZXRlY3RlZExhbmd1YWdlMV9OYW1lIjp7ImFjdGlvbiI6InJlcGxhY2UiLCJ2YWx1ZXMiOlt7ImRhdGEiOiJFTkdMSVNIIn1dfSwiRGV0ZWN0ZWRMYW5ndWFnZTJfTmFtZSI6eyJhY3Rpb24iOiJyZXBsYWNlIiwidmFsdWVzIjpbeyJkYXRhIjoiVW5rbm93biJ9XX0sIkRldGVjdGVkTGFuZ3VhZ2UzX0NvZGUiOnsiYWN0aW9uIjoicmVwbGFjZSIsInZhbHVlcyI6W3siZGF0YSI6InVuIn1dfSwiRGV0ZWN0ZWRMYW5ndWFnZTJfQ29kZSI6eyJhY3Rpb24iOiJyZXBsYWNlIiwidmFsdWVzIjpbeyJkYXRhIjoidW4ifV19LCJEZXRlY3RlZExhbmd1YWdlMV9Db2RlIjp7ImFjdGlvbiI6InJlcGxhY2UiLCJ2YWx1ZXMiOlt7ImRhdGEiOiJlbiJ9XX0sIkRldGVjdGVkTGFuZ3VhZ2UxX0NvbmZpZGVuY2VQZXJjZW50YWdlIjp7ImFjdGlvbiI6InJlcGxhY2UiLCJ2YWx1ZXMiOlt7ImRhdGEiOiI5NSJ9XX0sIkRldGVjdGVkTGFuZ3VhZ2UzX05hbWUiOnsiYWN0aW9uIjoicmVwbGFjZSIsInZhbHVlcyI6W3siZGF0YSI6IlVua25vd24ifV19LCJEZXRlY3RlZExhbmd1YWdlM19Db25maWRlbmNlUGVyY2VudGFnZSI6eyJhY3Rpb24iOiJyZXBsYWNlIiwidmFsdWVzIjpbeyJkYXRhIjoiMCJ9XX0sIkRldGVjdGVkTGFuZ3VhZ2VzX1N0YXR1cyI6eyJhY3Rpb24iOiJyZXBsYWNlIiwidmFsdWVzIjpbeyJkYXRhIjoiQ09NUExFVEVEIn1dfSwiRGV0ZWN0ZWRMYW5ndWFnZXNfUmVsaWFibGVSZXN1bHQiOnsiYWN0aW9uIjoicmVwbGFjZSIsInZhbHVlcyI6W3siZGF0YSI6InRydWUifV19fX0=",
+       "taskStatus":"RESULT_SUCCESS",
+       "context":{

+       },
+       "to":"languageidentification-out",
+       "tracking":null,
+       "sourceInfo":{
+          "name":"worker-languagedetection",
+          "version":"1.0.0-23"
        }
     }

 The logs of the Job Tracking Worker can also be inspected to verify the processing of the original message or batch of work sent to the Batch Worker.
 The [Getting Started guide for the Job Service](https://jobservice.github.io/job-service/pages/en-us/Getting-Started) explains how to locate the stdout output for the job tracking worker.
 You can use this to verify the following:

 * Message is registered and split into separate tasks by the batch worker
 * Separate messages directed back to the batch worker output queue for recursive splitting
-* Separate messages are forwarded to the example worker input queue
+* Separate messages are forwarded to the language-detection worker input queue
 * Job status check returns Active for separated messages
 * Job status check returns Completed for separated messages
-* Separate messages forwarded to the example worker output queue
+* Separate messages forwarded to the language-detection worker output queue